Qarj/lighthouse-example/README.md

 ## GitHub Actions

 Needs a commit every 60 days to keep the workflow active.
+Again.

 ## Reference